EvaldoNeto/openvpn-http/README.md

 After that you are able to run the tests and call the endpoints.

-For production enviroment, for the ovpn server to start you got to run
+For the ovpn server to start you got to run

 ```
 docker-compose exec ovpn-server service openvpn start
 ```